The campaign database tree contains the data from window controls and data sheets. The database exists as a tree format series

 updateVersion

-Sets the version number value of this node to the current version.
+Sets the version number value of the campaign database to the current FG and ruleset versions.